ElektraInitiative/PermaplanT/doc/usecases/layers/hydrology_layer.md

 - **Precondition:**
   The user has opened the app and has selected the moisture layer.
 - **Main success scenario:**
-  The user successfully adds, edits, moves and deletes moisture or dry areas in the moisture layer.
+  - The user successfully adds, edits, moves and deletes moisture or dry areas in the moisture layer.
-  For example: watering systems, surface water sources, and other moisture-related areas etc.
+    For example: surface water runoff, natural reservoirs, gullies, rills, etc.
     This includes positioning the areas in the appropriate location.
-  Moisture or dry areas can be added by a big brush to draw on the moisture layer.
+  - Moisture or dry areas can be added by a small (rills) or big brush (surface water) to draw on the moisture layer.
+  - Arrows can be used to indicate water flow.
 - **Alternative scenario:**
   The user accidentally adds or moves a moisture element in the wrong location and uses the app's undo function to correct the mistake.
 - **Error scenario:**